There is increasing pressure on farmers to safely store manures and fertilisers while ensuring no harm is caused to the environment.

 What are the consequences of breaking these rules?

-Inorganic fertiliser is extremely hazardous and can be explosive, so accidents with the storage of it can lead to devastating environmental, financial and human losses.
-Organic manure is also highly polluting and can emit lethal gases – killing two to three farmers every year.
+Inorganic fertiliser is extremely hazardous and can be explosive — accidents involving poor storage can lead to severe environmental, financial, and human losses.
+Organic manure is also highly polluting and can emit toxic gases, tragically killing two to three farmers in the UK every year.

 Inorganic Fertiliser

-- Store in a secure place away from public accesses and watercourse
+- Store fertilisers in a secure place, away from public access and watercourses.

-- Keep an inventory of fertiliser stored – report any losses or suspicious activity to police
+- Maintain a detailed inventory of fertiliser stock and report any losses or suspicious activity to the police.

 Organic Manures

-- Solid manure can be stored in temporary field heaps, as long as it can be stacked and doesn’t leak effluent
+- Solid manure can be stored in temporary field heaps if it can be stacked safely and does not leak effluent.

-- You should have sufficient capacity to store all liquid manures and dirty water from 1 October to 1 April (dependent on slurry type)
+- Ensure you have enough storage capacity for all liquid manures and dirty water from 1 October to 1 April (depending on slurry type).

-- Grant schemes can be provided to cover slurry stores and divert clean water away
+- Explore available grant schemes to help cover slurry storage or divert clean water away from slurry areas.

 Our Solutions